-Ports Economic Impact
+Ports' Economic Impact

-In 2019, the ports of Tacoma and Seattle announced the results of a joint economic impact study for the NWSA and the two seaports.
 The ports serve as a major economic engine for Pierce County, King County, and the state of Washington, creating thousands of family-wage jobs and serving as a catalyst for economic development.

-According to the study, in 2017 the two ports' marine cargo activities are related to 58,400 jobs in Washington state that contribute \$12.4 billion in total business output.
+In 2019, the ports of Tacoma and Seattle announced results from a joint economic impact study of the NWSA and the two seaports.
+According to the study, in 2017 the two ports' marine cargo activities supported 58,400 jobs in Washington state and contributed \$12.4 billion in total business output.
 Cargo-handling and leasing activities generated more than \$136 million in local and state taxes in Washington.